cloudflare/cloudflare-docs/products/warp-client/src/content/known-issues-and-faq.md

 Cloudflare WARP and the 1.1.1.1 with WARP applications go through performance testing that includes battery, network and CPU on a regular basis.
 In addition, both applications are used by millions of users worldwide that help us stay on top of issues across a wide variety of devices, networks, sites and applications.

-## What .NET Framework does the Windows client require?
+## What is the version of .NET Framework required for the Windows client?

-We require .NET Framework 4.7.2 or later to be installed on the device.
+The WARP client for Windows requires .NET Framework version 4.7.2 or later to be installed on your computer.

 ---